kean/Align/README.md

 # ⛵️ Yalta

 Yalta is an intuitive and powerful Auto Layout library.
-Designed to be simple and approachable, Yalta is perfect both for beginners and for seasoned developers.
+Designed to be simple and safe, Yalta is perfect for both new and seasoned developers.

 The entire library fits in a single file with under 250 lines of code which you can just drag-n-drop into your app.
 The best way to start using Yalta is by downloading the project and jumping into a Playground.